Fractal geometry predicts dynamic differences in structural and functional connectomes: Results

 A natural question is whether subtle dynamic invariants such as the modes of the equi-M set boundary can themselves capture relevant information on dynamics, and be used as predictors/classifiers of dynamics.
 Along this line of inquiry, we investigated if the modes can efficiently differentiate between Structural, Rest and Emotion connectomes.

 To illustrate this, the panels of~\Cref{fig:fourier_mode1_spread} offer two perspectives on the differences between the modes for Structural vs Functional connectomes, and also between the modes for Emotion vs Rest connectomes.
 The first panel shows the log-log power spectra for all connectomes, as well as the group averages.
 Notice that the magnitudes of the modes for the Structural data are dramatically larger than those for the Functional data (both Rest and Emotion).
 This is confirmed by the second panel, which illustrates as a specific example the distribution of the second mode $m_2$ in the complex plane, as separate scatter plots accompanied by the corresponding confidence ellipses.
-The distribution for the Structural data (orange dots) is dramatically more spread out than the distributions for Rest (blue) and Emotion (pink dots), with Levine test significances $df < 10^{-4}$ for both Structural vs. Rest and Structural vs. Emotion.
+The distribution for the Structural data (orange dots) is dramatically more spread out than the distributions for Rest (blue) and Emotion (pink dots), with Levene test significances $p < 10^{-4}$ for both Structural vs. Rest and Structural vs. Emotion.

 Notice that the differences between modes for Rest and Emotion connectomes are not as dramatic, but still powerful.
 Although the Rest vs. Emotion power spectra do not appear significantly different, the distributions of each of these modes in $\mathbb{C}$ present quantifiable differences between Rest and Emotion.
-These differences are illustrated for $m_2$ and $m_3$ in particular in the bottom tow panels.
+These differences are illustrated for $m_2$ and $m_3$ in particular in the bottom two panels.
 In each case, confidence ellipses are included, emphasizing the differences between their spread and principal components.
 In addition, a separate Levene test confirms that the distribution of $m_2$ for Rest have significantly lower variability ($\sigma_{Rest}=0.05$) than that for Emotion ($\sigma_{Emotion}=0.11$), with $F=6.70$ and $p=0.01$.
 Similarly for $m_3$, $\sigma_{Rest}=0.02$ and $\sigma_{Emotion}=0.05$, with $F=8.78$ and $p=0.003$.
+These results are significant even when using a Bonferroni corrected $\alpha = 0.01$ to account for using comparisons over five modes.
 This confirms the earlier result that the shape variability of the equi-M sets is higher in the Emotion task than in Rest.

 Above all, this shows that the mode distribution can differentiate effectively between types of connectomes.
 It is not a surprise that the difference is dramatic between Structural and Functional connectomes, since they are fundamentally different types of matrices (positive vs signed).
 However, we showed that these measures can also capture the finer differences between Rest and Emotion connectomes, which are based on a functional task, and which are harder to pinpoint based on partial graph measures.
 This comparison is easier to contextualize, since it suggests an idea that we described before: greater variability between subjects during emotional tasks than during rest.
 We will further comment on this in the Discussion section.